stanleystuart/dropshare/README.md

 LICENSE
 ===

-Dropshare is available under the following lincenses:
+Dropshare is available under the following licenses:

   * MIT
   * Apache 2